EESSI/docs/docs/tutorial/configuration_hpc.md

 chown -R cvmfs:cvmfs "$CACHE_MOUNT"
 ```

 For production, make sure that the filesystem is mounted automatically.
-This might require the following dependencies: 1.
-Mount shared filesystem, 2. mount loop device, 3.
-Start CVMFS.
+This might require the following sequence:
+  1. Mount shared filesystem,
+  2. Mount loop device,
+  3. Start CVMFS.

 The CVMFS configuration could for example contain: